 “Because he believed that sound, rhythm, and meaning were of nearly equal importance in the making of a poem,” Wagoner said, “I think Theodore Roethke would have been especially pleased that the prize in his name is being given to David Baker, whose beautiful and skillfully made book Never-Ending Birds clearly demonstrates he believes so too.”

-Baker is a professor of English and holds the Thomas B. Fordham Chair of Creative Writing at Denison University.
+Baker is a professor of English and holds the Thomas B. Fordham Chair of Creative Writing at Denison University in Granville, Ohio.
 He has written 10 books of poetry, and his poems and essays have appeared in more than 100 magazines, including American Poetry Review, The Atlantic Monthly, The New Yorker and the Yale Review.
 Baker also has received fellowships and awards from the National Endowment for the Arts and the Poetry Society of America, among others.